base-angewandte/showroom-backend/docs/source/install.md

 In both cases there are some common steps to follow:

-* Install docker and docker-compose for your system
+* Install docker and docker-compose for your system.
+Make sure to not only have the `docker compose` plugin but the actual `docker-compose` binary installed.

 * Clone git repository and checkout branch `develop`: